justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 #### AWS free account (root user)

 **NOTE**: It is not recommended to generate API keys for the root account.
 Since this is a workshop we will ignore this best practice to save on time.
+If you know what you are doing feel free to setup a IAM user instead.

 Login into your AWS account and click on your username and then `Security credentials`.